This post was first published in 2015 but has been updated in 2019 with the most recent information on morroccan mint tea.

 Planning a Trip in the time of COVID?Keep in mind that information found in this article may have been impacted by travel restrictions and other closures.
 Double check opening hours, tour providers and hotel status before you go.
 And don't leave your home without travel insurance!
 If you are looking for an insurance provider that covers COVID-19, we recommend SafetyWing.
 Get Medical and Travel Insurance starting at just $40/month and you can sign up even if your trip has already started!

-“Deux thés à la menthe” – Max ordered, as we sat down for our first Moroccan meal in Café Tinjis, a local institution found in the heart of the Tangier medina.
+“Deux thés à la menthe,” – Max ordered, as we sat down for our first Moroccan meal in Café Tinjis, a local institution found in the heart of the Tangier medina.

 Within minutes a tray with two mint teas and 2 stacks of pancakes appeared in front of us, a traditional breakfast that we quickly learned to enjoy in Morocco.

 We took our first sips of the mint tea, savouring every drop, carefully isolating the flavours that hit our taste buds.
 It was sweet, too sweet, but the tantalizing mint aroma seemed to balance out the nauseating rush of sweetness.
 The fresh bunches of mint were floating at the top, releasing more and more flavour into our glasses as we drank.
 They don’t call it Berber Whiskey for nothing.
-The taste was addicting.
+The taste was addictive.

 “I think I am going to like this tea”, Max announced a few sips later.